C26:33L

 Backed by a global service network and decades of marine expertise, Bergen Engines provides tailored solutions that meet the demanding operational profiles of cruise and ferry fleets worldwide.

 Equipped with 2 × Bergen C26:33L6A and 2 × Bergen C26:33L9A engines, Polaris has used hybrid propulsion since its launch in 2023, combining electric power with natural gas to reduce emissions while maintaining performance.
-All four vessels in the Havila fleet – Capella, Castor, Polaris, and Pollux – are powered by Bergen Engines, which can operate on LNG, renewable biogas and hydrogen blends.

 The Polaris voyage represents a world-first and a milestone for climate-neutral operations.
 By combining proven engine technology with renewable fuel options, Bergen Engines is showing that emission-free, long-distance passenger travel is achievable and that the era of low- and zero-emission maritime operations has begun.

-The 126m, 9,300-tonne luxury craft will join an existing trio of sister ships to bring the fleet to seven identical vessels, the first of which – World Explorer – entered service in 2019.
-Each vessel will be equipped with two Bergen C25:33L8P main engines and a Bergen C25:33L6P auxiliary dual generator.
-A hybrid propulsion system allows the Bergen engines to operate at variable speeds, maximising their efficiency for the required power and reducing fuel consumption and CO2 emissions.
+Each vessel is equipped with two Bergen C25:33L8P main engines and one Bergen C25:33L6P genset.
+A hybrid propulsion system allows the Bergen engines to operate at variable speeds, maximizing their efficiency for the required power and reducing fuel consumption and CO2 emissions.

 Please fill in your contact details below and we’ll reply as soon as we’re able.